anmoljhamb/restApi/README.md

-# RESTful API
+# restAPI

-A simple repo to experiment with making my own RESTful API.
+A simple repo to experiment with making my own restApi.